Change Country

 3. Businesses can no longer carry back any net operating losses

 The TCJA guidelines and modifications made by the CARES Act are complex and contain many nuances.
 Fortunately, a solid understanding of these issues will allow you the opportunity to negotiate transactions to your benefit.
-For further information, please call us at 248.208.8860 or click here to contact us.
-We look forward to speaking with you soon.
+Contact us today to learn more about the current tax regulations and how to get the most ROI out of a merger or acquisition.

 Share This